DrCanD/dikmen-hlif-neuron-family-fpga-cuda/docs/claim_mapping.md

 ---

-## Independent system-level metric — TNS (Temporal Neutralization Score)
+## Independent system-level metric — TNS (Temporal Necessity Score)

 A normalized score `TNS ∈ [0, 1]` was introduced in the patent description to quantify how much each neuron model relies on temporal information vs.